madara3/egym1/readme.txt

 	How to build:
 	=========

-	open egym.pro in QT Creator then run QMake and build disable shadow build in project settings
+	open egym.pro in QT Creator
+	configure the project in settings - disable shadow build clean project then run QMake and build